 - Take quinine sulfate capsules exactly as your healthcare provider tells you to take it.

 - Your healthcare provider will tell you how many Quinine Sulfate Capsules to take and when to take them.

-- If you forget to take Quinine Sulfate Capsules, do not double the next dose.
-If it has been more than 4 hours since the missed dose, just wait and take the regular dose at the next scheduled time.
+- If you miss a dose of Quinine Sulfate Capsules, do not double the next dose to make up for a missed dose.
+If it has been more than 4 hours since the missed dose, take your next dose at the next scheduled time.
 Call your healthcare provider if you are not sure what to do.

-Quinine Sulfate Capsules may cause serious side effects.
+Quinine Sulfate Capsules may cause serious side effects, including:

-- See “What is the most important information I should know about Quinine Sulfate Capsules?” section.
+- See "What is the most important information I should know about quinine sulfate capsules ".

-- Low blood sugar (hypoglycemia).
-This can include sweating, weakness, nausea, vomiting, or confusion.
+- Low blood sugar (hypoglycemia) .
+Signs and symptoms of low blood sugar can include sweating, weakness, nausea, vomiting, and confusion.